robinbraemer/draft-minecraft-k8s/README.md

 give the Pod the label `minekube-resource=proxy` and set `minekube-proxyNetName` to the desired ProxyNet name.

-*Note: A Proxy is a concept and not an actual Custom Resource, it only exists in form of the `minekube-resource=proxy` label on each Proxy Pod.*
+*Note: A Proxy is a concept and exists in form of the `minekube-resource=proxy` label on each Proxy Pod.*

 ## Server
 A Server resource presents one Minecraft Server.